 Why Choose a Master’s in Nursing?

 Once you’ve made the decision to become a nurse, you’ll need to choose a level of education.
-Should you earn an associate of science, a bachelor of science or a master of science in nursing?
+Should you earn an associate of science, a Bachelor of Science in Nursing (BSN) or a Master of Science in Nursing (MSN)?

 According to the American Association of Colleges of Nursing, our nation continues to show a strong desire for nurses with a BSN degree or higher.
 Why?
-Because the higher the education, the more successful the patient outcomes.
-One might also assume the healthcare industry is moving in a direction where an associate degree in nursing could eventually become obsolete.
+The higher the education, the more successful the patient outcomes.
+One might also assume the health care industry is moving in a direction where an associate degree in nursing could eventually become obsolete.

 - Nurse Administrator

 Getting your MSN to take on roles such as these allows you to become an expert in your field and take your career further than you would be able to with a BSN.

 If you have a bachelor’s degree in a non-nursing discipline, our Direct Entry MSN program makes it possible to earn a quality master’s degree in less than 21 months, which is a few more months of study when compared with most accelerated BSN programs offered today.
 This slightly higher time investment is worth it when considering all the doors that open for MSN holders.

 Contact us to learn more about the high value of a master’s degree in nursing.